-I’m following up my A Syrious Problem – Thoughts on Syria post with a collection of pics I took on my 2007 trip to the region.
-I hadn’t looked at these photos in awhile, and am a bit disappointed with the picture quality, but not with the content.
+I am following up my recent A Syrious Problem – Thoughts on Syria post with a collection of pics I took on my 2007 trip to the region.
+I hadn’t looked at these photos in awhile, and am a bit disappointed with the picture quality, though not with the content.
 The photos are in chronological order.
 I hope you’ll comment on your favorite ones and share with friends – it’ll be a long time before Syria once again appears as it did through the eye of my camera lens.

-Below pic: It’s all locals and business as usual inside the Old City, where the sun’s rays stream through the overhead skylights.
+Below pic: It is all locals and business as usual inside the Old City, where the sun’s rays stream through the overhead skylights.
 No tourists here, save for one German and a couple of camera-toting gringos.

 Above pic: Spices for sale by the cup-full.
 They are as savory as they are colorful.
 If you’ve been to the Spice Market in Istanbul, this section of the Old Souq will seem quite similar.